academydistrict20/analytics/CONTRIBUTING.md

 ```

 ### Step 6.
 Configure the certificate in your Kubernetes installation

+Create a secret with TLS certificate/key and add it to your loccal Kubernetes cluster

 ```bash
 kubectl create secret tls tls-analytics-dev --key analytics.dev+1-key.pem --cert analytics.dev+1.pem